 In a world of instant gratification, waiting for a check to arrive in the mail feels unbearable.
 Consumers have been making the shift towards faster payment methods for decades: paychecks have been replaced by direct deposits, personal checks been replaced by credit and debit cards, and we instantly pay our friends and family through instant money transfer services through banks or third-party apps.

 The insurance industry is starting to catch on.
-With the introduction of new products like CommercePayments™ PreferPay®, insurance companies can now send funds to their claimants and vendors in as little as 30 minutes, which giving access to claims funds in record time.
+With the introduction of new products like CommercePayments® PreferPay®, insurance companies can now send funds to their claimants and vendors in minutes.

 The insurance industry desperately needs this service.
 Checks, especially third-party checks, are notoriously slow forms of payment.
 Not only do they take time to approve, cut and mail, the recipient has several steps to complete before they can actually use the money.
 Collecting the correct endorsements by third-party vendors is a hurdle, and even then, banks will often hold the check due to its large amount and irregularity.
 This potentially adds up to 2 weeks of extra time before claim funds are available to use by insured individuals and any vendors.

 CommercePayments® PreferPay® is an innovative solution that allows a payee to choose the method that funds are sent to them.
 It can be used in a variety of situations, most commonly, when an insurance company is ready to pay on an insurance claim, they direct the insured to a secure portal.
 Once there, the insured can choose to receive funds directly to their debit card, through a direct deposit or be sent a check.